sbretag/Pyber_Analysis/README.md

 ### Summary by City Type

 ![](https://github.com/sbretag/Pyber_Analysis/blob/main/Analysis/pyber_summary_by_citytype.png)

-- Rural cities have a siginificantly less amount of rides than the other two city types resulting in lowering overall fare $ however on a per ride or per driver basis, they have significantly higher amounts at $34.62 and $55.49 respectively.
+- Rural cities have a siginificantly less amount of rides and drivers than the other two city types resulting in lowering overall fare $ however on a per ride or per driver basis, they have significantly higher amounts at $34.62 and $55.49 respectively.
+Assuming rates per mile are charged equally amongst the city types, a reasonable explanation is that drivers are going longer didstances for each fare due to being rural.
+Futher testing would need to be performed on miles driven to confirm.
--
+- Suburban cities have a higher amount of rides and drivers than rural, however they are less than urban city types.
+Total fares, avg fare per ride, and avg fare per driver are also lower than rural city type but higher than urban type cities.
+- Urban cities have a significantly higher amount of rides and drivers than the other two city types resulting in a higher amount of total fares.
+On the flip side, avg fare per ride and driver are the lowest amongst the three city types.
+It's also important to point out that total drivers exceed total rides which suggests some drivers are not providing any rides at all.

 ### Fares by Week & City Type

 ![](https://github.com/sbretag/Pyber_Analysis/blob/main/Analysis/Pyber_fare_summary.png)

+- Rural cities have a siginificantly less amount of rides and drivers than the other two city types resulting in lowering overall fare $ however on a per ride or per driver basis, they have significantly higher amounts at $34.62 and $55.49 respectively.
+Assuming rates per mile are charged equally amongst the city types, a reasonable explanation is that drivers are going longer didstances for each fare due to being rural.
+Futher testing would need to be performed on miles driven to confirm.
+- Suburban cities have a higher amount of rides and drivers than rural, however they are less than urban city types.
+Total fares, avg fare per ride, and avg fare per driver are also lower than rural city type but higher than urban type cities.
+- Urban cities have a significantly higher amount of rides and drivers than the other two city types resulting in a higher amount of total fares.
+On the flip side, avg fare per ride and driver are the lowest amongst the three city types.
+It's also important to point out that total drivers exceed total rides which suggests some drivers are not providing any rides at all.